NUbots/NUbots/module/strategy/MaintainBallDistance/README.md

 ## Usage

 Emit a `MaintainBallDistance` task with the desired `min_distance`.
-Typically emitted alongside a positioning task (e.g. `Defend` or `Support`) at a higher priority so it overrides the walk when the robot is too close, and yields when the distance is satisfied.
+The caller should check the ball distance first and only emit this task when the robot is too close.
+This avoids the Director blocking a concurrent positioning task (e.g. `Defend` or `Support`) once the robot reaches a safe distance.

 ## Consumes